marmelab/react-admin/docs/DataProviders.md

 **Tip:** Have a look at the [`fetchJson` documentation](./fetchJson.md) to learn more about its features.

-**Warning**: If your API is on another domain as the JS code, you'll need to whitelist this header with an `Access-Control-Expose-Headers` [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) header.
+**Warning**: If your API is on a different domain than your JS code, you'll need to expose this header using the `Access-Control-Expose-Headers` [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) header:

 ```
 Access-Control-Expose-Headers: X-Custom-Header